Rubiks37/rankingbot/README.md

 ---

 * /help command
-* add an album changelog that could be changed
+* add an album changelog that specifies what changes everyone has made to their album list recently (toggleable feature)
 * remove the references to me in case anyone else wants to use this for whatever reason
-* bug fix and release a patch if needed
 * add an undo feature
 * add a top albums feature
-* add autofill suggestions based on currently established albums/eps
 * add even more error handling
 * integrate with spotify api to get picture of albums as attachments for stat commands (cause it would be cool)
 * MORE STATS